Last Updated on November 5, 2022 by Aaron

 However, the acid volume wasn’t as much as citric acid used in making mozzarella, therefore, Parmigiano Reggiano curd settlement is more of a solid mass and not as soft, and as stretchy as mozzarella’s.

-Similarly in cottage cheese and quark, starter is added for the bacteria to work.
+Similarly, in cottage cheese and quark, a starter is added for the bacteria to work.

 The main function of citric acid in mozzarella is to adjust the pH — raising the acidity.

-The outer layer of casein consists of a negatively charged substance called kappa casein, and because of that, all the negatively charged casein molecules repelling and bounce off each other just like the same pole magnets under normal condition — and therefore milky.
+The outer layer of casein consists of a negatively charged substance called kappa casein, and because of that, all the negatively charged casein molecules repel and bounce off each other just like the same pole magnets under normal conditions — and therefore milky.

-It neutralizes the pH by providing more H+ ion (positive charges) to remove the negative charges on the casein— and therefore “glue” them together.
+It neutralizes the pH by providing more H+ ions (positive charges) to remove the negative charges on the casein— and therefore “glue” them together.

 Citric acid removes/dissolves the calcium ion from the cheese (later drain out through the whey).
 The calcium ion is one key player binding the casein molecules together to form curd after the rennet was added.